Chandan-Shaw/Characterization/README.md

   CMOS (Complementary Metal–Oxide–Semiconductor) is a technology used to build most modern digital chips — like processors, memory, and logic circuits.

+  CMOS is a semiconductor technology that uses complementary NMOS and PMOS transistors to build low-power, high-speed digital and analog circuits.

   It Uses two types OF MOSFET Operation:
   - **PMOS(Positive Type)**
   - **NMOS(Negative Type)**